Candy Corn Hat Knitting Pattern

 I made the hat using The Petite Wool in three colors, knit on size 6 mm (US 10) knitting needles.

-This yarn is from We Are Knitters and comes in a range of lovely colors.
+This yarn is from We Are Knitters and comes in many lovely colors, including yellow, orange, and natural (white).

-This yarn is very warm to wear as it is 100% Peruvian wool.
+This yarn is warm to wear as it is 100% Peruvian wool.

 The yarn weight is bulky/chunky/12 ply.